Muta-Jonathan/AvventoMedia-flutter-Apk/README.md

 You can download the AvventoMedia app from the Play Store [here](https://play.google.com/store/apps/details?id=tv.avventomedia.app).

 ## Changelogs
+### Version 0.7.0 (August 2024)
+- Added AvventoProductions Youtube
+- Updated to more nice and new looking UI
+- Improved functionality

+---

 ### Version 0.6.3 (August 2024)
 - show youtube views